shreykapur97/oxpecker/README.md

 shreykapur97@gmail.com
 I am alone in this, It's just me and my 8 Cups of coffee against the world.
 I might take some time but I will respond to any issues.
-Thank you for Your patience
+Thank you for your patience!
+Cheers